NationsAtWar/iSpy/README.md

 The Trigger System

-This is an extensive list of every event, condition, and action that iSpy uses.
+This is an extensive list of every variable, property, event, condition, and action that iSpy uses.

+Note that each trigger is dependent on a world and will not work outside that world.
+The world is implied by the directory in which the triggers folder rests in.

 (TRIGGER PROPERTIES)